 I suspect this is a hardware or deep software level glitch in the current AirPods that Apple haven’t been able to resolve, leading to them forcing the phone to grasp on to the AirPods audio connection.

 I had hoped the pairing of the W1 chip in the AirPods and the W2 chip in the Watch would eliminate this delay, but there is still a major delay between touching or flicking and audio to the AirPods.

 Fortunately, this has been fixed in watchOS 4.2.

 The other issue with Bluetooth and in fact all audio on the Apple Watch running Voiceover is that Voiceover aggressively ducks any audio to a much lower volume, even after Voiceover has stopped speaking.
-When the Watch makes the lock sound the ducking is engaged again for another 30 seconds or so.
+When the Watch makes the lock sound the audio ducking is engaged again for another 30 seconds or so.

 In 4.2 this ducking timeout has been reduced so it works similarly to the iPhone.
 This is a fantastic outcome for blind Watch users!

 The second issue that ties in with this is that as you adjust music or audio playback volume on the Watch, Voiceover loudly speaks the volume percentage, once again ducking the music, making it impossible to actually hear the music level you have now set the music to.